kube-reporting/metering-operator/Documentation/tuning.md

 ### HDFS

-By default, Metering installs HDFS for storage in development.
-While the amount of data isn't large in most cases, you do want to consider running multiple HDFS datanode replicas for redundancy.
-HDFS is not recommended for any other use than development as it is hard to maintain.
+Metering installs HDFS for storage in development.
+While the amount of data isn't large in most cases, you may want to consider running multiple HDFS datanode replicas for redundancy.
+That said, HDFS is not recommended for any other use than development as it is difficult to maintain.

 For this reason, we support using Amazon S3 or a compatible S3 storage, Google Cloud Storage, Azure Blob Storage and others to alleviate the need to scale HDFS.